-When Ralph entered fifth grade, my parents began sending him to Christian school.
+When Ralph entered fifth grade, his parents began sending him to Christian school.
 He is thankful for the eight years of Christian education that he received.
 When he graduated from high school, he decided to attend the University of Delaware.
 While at UD, he got involved with Intervarsity Christian Fellowship.
 It was during these years where he was challenged in his faith and he grew more deeply in his relationship with Christ.

-After college, Ralph was also very involved with Young Life, an outreach mission to unchurched high school students.
-It was there that he met his wife Danica, while leading together at the same school.
+After college, Ralph was very involved with Young Life, an outreach mission to unchurched high school students.
+It was there that he met his wife, Danica, while leading together at the same school.
 They have been married for 15 years.
 God has blessed them with three children, Annabelle (10), Gavin (8), and Emma (4).

 Bob hopes to approach this office with a heart of humility and a love for the people of this congregation.

 Dan grew up in a Christian home and came to faith very early in his life and had the blessing of a Christian education.
 Dan attended Cairn University (Philadelphia College of Bible) and graduated in 1990.
 Dan served as a youth pastor at Community Bible Church in Glenolden, PA.
 After graduation, Dan briefly attended Capital Bible Seminary.
-After graduating college, he married Sue (friend from high school and college sweet heart) and began working for Verizon.
+After graduating college, he married Sue (friend from high school and college sweetheart) and began working for Verizon.
 Dan pursued a career in technology and cyber security.
 Dan and Sue have five children and live in Lincoln University, Pennsylvania.

 Kein grew up in Mechanicsburg, PA.
-Although his family attended church, h never trusted Christ for his salvation until college at the University of Delaware.
+Although his family attended church, he never trusted Christ for his salvation until college at the University of Delaware.
 It was then that he first realized that his “good works” gain him nothing in the sight of God.
 He met his wife Jen in college and they have been married since 1994.
 Kevin and Jen have four children (Maddie, Marshall, Morgan and Mitchell).
 They currently live in Newark, Delaware.

 Dave grew up in York, PA, attending church weekly with his family.
-From an early age, he desired to serve God and wanted to do what is right.
-As he faced personal challenges growing up he wrestled with my goodness, while also working through the truth claims of Christianity intellectually.
+From an early age, he desired to serve God and wanted to do what was right.
+As he faced personal challenges growing up he wrestled with his goodness, while also working through the truth claims of Christianity intellectually.
 As a college student, Dave found solid reasons for faith, and found the Lord to be a real God of grace and truth, realizing that though he could never fully do what was right, Christ has accomplished all of that for us who trust him.

 Dave has found the local church to be a home of grace, peace, and truth for all the challenges of life among God’s people.